The King's Quest V: Absence Makes the Heart Go Yonder wiki last edited by Homeslice on 06/05/14 07:04PM

 - Crispin - An old wizard who gives advice about Mordack and gives Graham his old wand for use later in the game.

 The gameplay consists of point-and-click character movement over 2D hand-drawn planes.
 Utilizing the "hidden" toolbar at the top of the screen, players can select different icons; the options include speech, hand (to pickup objects), walking, and a variety of in-game options.
-One of the most important of these is the inventory icon.
-This will show all of the different items that have been accumulated.
-Using specific items against specific hazards, or showing an object to another person in the game is key to progressing through the game.
-However, some items can be used incorrectly - if this happens, the player may be placed in an unwinnable situation, meaning that the game must be restarted or loaded from a previous save.
+One of the most important of these is the inventory icon, showing different collected items.
+Using items in specific situations (or showing an object to another character in the game) is key to progressing through the game.
+However, some items can be used incorrectly - if this happens, the player may be placed in an unwinnable situation, causing the player to restart the game or restore from a previously saved game.